TN 1 (11-09)

 Reverse offset applies only to the WC/PDB paid under that State or entity’s plan or system.
 It does not apply to other sources of WC or other types of WC/PDB that a number holder (NH) might receive.

-EXAMPLE: The State of Colorado has a reverse jurisdiction plan, but a Colorado resident who receives Federal WC under the Federal Employees Compensation Act (FECA) would not be under that reverse offset plan.
-Offset would still apply to the DIB benefits.
+EXAMPLE: The State of Colorado has a reverse jurisdiction plan, but a Colorado resident who receives Federal WC under the Federal Employees Compensation Act (FECA) would not be receiving payments under Colorado’s reverse offset plan.
+Offset would still apply to the DIB benefits due to receipt of Federal WC payments.

 D. Reverse offset waived